 The crowning achievement of a distinguished literary career, Disgrace won Coetzee the Booker Prize for the second time, making him the first writer to achieve that distinction – and occasioned much debate within South Africa.
 It is a bleak but always compelling story of the new South Africa struggling to come to terms with itself, addressing issues of guilt, responsibility, meaning and survival, written in prose of crystalline sharpness.
-A surprise bestseller in SA as well as abroad.
+A surprise bestseller in South Africa as well as abroad.

 The Beloved CountryBy Alan Paton

 Perhaps the most famous novel to come out of South Africa, Paton's 1948 work brought to the notice of the world the dilemmas of ordinary South Africans living under an oppressive system, one which threatened to destroy their very humanity.
 Informed by Paton's Christian and liberal beliefs, the novel tells of a rural Zulu parson's heart-breaking search for his son, who has been drawn into the criminal underworld of the city.
 Cry, The Beloved Country has sold millions of copies around the world.

-Winner of the 1991 Nobel Prize for Literature, Gordimer was for decades SA's literary conscience.
+Winner of the 1991 Nobel Prize for Literature, Gordimer was for decades South Africa's literary conscience.
 Her stories are perhaps the best introduction to her work: they span the 1950s to the 1990s in this volume (British edition), moving from the city to the countryside and from the highest ranks of society to the lowest.
 With delicacy and power, they cast a bright light on the extraordinary lives led by South Africans of all races, and the nature of their interactions across colour lines and within them.